 The research finds that organizations that harness employees’ moods and feelings — and actively manage and help workers with disruptive emotions — outperform organizations that ignore emotions or force members to suppress undesirable ones.

-Social Network Contacts Could Determine How Innovative You Are
+Your Social Network Contacts Could Determine How Innovative You Are

 In new research, Vijaya Venkataramani, associate professor of management and organization at the University of Maryland’s Robert H. Smith School of Business, and two co-authors, explore how our connections — and their connections — influence how innovative we are at work.